Atlas975/Notes/MachineLearning/LinearRegression/Linear_regression.md

 ___
 # Linear regression

-- A statistical method used to model the relationship between a dependent variable and one or more independent variables.
+- A statistical method used to linearly model the relationship between a dependent variable and one or more independent variables.
 - It assumes that the relationship between the variables is linear making it a computationally cheap way to predict relationships between variables
 $$y = \beta_0 + \beta_1x + \epsilon$$
 $$\beta=\text{model coefficients}$$